alexander-yf-yu/coachboard/README.md

 ## Workforce and payroll management Webapp for Sports Teams/Clubs

-This webapp helps sports clubs manage their staff and reduce communications.
+This django-based webapp helps sports clubs manage their staff and reduce communications.

 > In a typical sports club, there are coaches, atheletes, and managing staff.
 Managing the day to day operations of the club poses a challenge.